MasterJayanX/pmfow/README.md

 - Having the g++ compiler installed on your Windows computer (you can install it with MinGW).

 To compile this program yourself, you need to download the .cpp files and save them in the same directory.
 Alternatively, you can download the repository files using the following command on a terminal window: `git clone https://github.com/MasterJayanX/pmfow`.
-Then, you have to open a terminal window and compile the main.cpp file with the following command: `g++ main.cpp -o output.exe` (you can replace output with any name you want).
+Then, you have to open a terminal window and compile the main.cpp file with the following command: `g++ main.cpp -o output.exe -Wall` (you can replace output with any name you want).

 ## Limitations and known issues
 pmfow is in an early stage of development, so you can expect some things to not be working as they should.
 Some of the limitations it has right now are: